hb9chm/choco-psmodule-remixer/README.md

 * `/desktop`  - Installs the module in the AllUsers scope for Windows PowerShell (ie. Desktop Edition);

 You can pass both `/core` and `/desktop` parameters to install on both.
 If you pass no parameters then `/desktop` is assumed.

+## Usage of the Powershell Module Remixer

+1. Setup the configuration config.xml based on the config.xml.template.

+2. Setup the wanted powershell modules (download.xml) based on the download.xml.template (pspkg instead of pkg)

+3. Download with `Invoke-DownloadPSModulePkg`

+4. Internalize with `Invoke-InteralizsePSModulePkg`